saritahub/practice-golden-square/testing_bites/02_testing_classes_with_equality_bite.md

 Testing classes is fundamentally similar to testing methods.
 However, classes perform a different job to methods.
-Instead of taking some arguments and giving a return value like a method, classes look after some state with a common group of methods (behaviour).
+Instead of taking some arguments and giving a return value like a method, classes look after some data (state) with a common group of methods (behaviour).

 So we need to adapt our approach.
 Here is an example: